ornfelt/dots/.config/awesome/lain/wiki/mpd.md

 - date
 - [time](https://github.com/lcpz/lain/pull/90) (length of current song, in seconds)
 - [elapsed](https://github.com/lcpz/lain/pull/90) (elapsed time of current song, in seconds)
+- volume

-and can modify `mpd_notification_preset` table, which will be the preset for the naughty notifications.
+And can modify `mpd_notification_preset` table, which will be the preset for the naughty notifications.
 Check [here](https://awesomewm.org/doc/api/libraries/naughty.html#notify) for the list of variables it can contain.
 Default definition:

 ```lua
 mpd_notification_preset = {